JoostVisser/summaries/SLT - Summary.md

 Suppose you pick $f$ according to the empirical risk minimizer:

-- Approximation error will be smaller with a larger $\F$ is.
+- Approximation error will be smaller with a larger $\F$.
 - Estimation error will be bigger with a larger $\F$, because:
   - *Overfitting:* the expected risk, $\E[R(\hat f_n)]$, will be large as $\hat f_n$ overfits on the empirical data, resulting in a higher expected risk compared to other classifiers in $\F$.